Occupational Exposure

 Employment records documenting HVAC work history provide foundational evidence for asbestos exposure claims.
 W-2 forms, employment contracts, union records, and business documentation establishing HVAC work during relevant years support claim filing.
 Union HVAC apprenticeship records often contain detailed work history and training documentation valuable for exposure verification.[3]

-Medical records documenting asbestos disease diagnosis are essential for successful claims.
+Medical records documenting the disease diagnosis are essential for successful claims.
 Pathology reports confirming mesothelioma diagnosis, imaging studies showing pleural thickening or lung scarring, pulmonary function test results, and treating physician documentation all support disease verification.
 Most trust funds require formal pathology confirmation of mesothelioma rather than accepting clinical diagnosis alone.

 How Did HVAC Manufacturers Fail to Warn Workers About Asbestos Hazards?